kadalu/kadalu/doc/README.md

 ### On data recovery

-As we use glusterfs in backend, without any sharding/striping/disperse mode, the data remains as is, on your backend storage.
+As we use glusterfs as storage backend, without any sharding/striping/disperse mode, the data remains as is, on your backend storage.
 Just that each PV would be a subdirectory on your storage.
 So, no need to panic.

 ### On upgrade